aayush-gakhar/ap_assignments/assignment4/README.md

 of these two strings.
 The game will then pass these two strings to the generic calculator to verify the player’s result.
 If the player’s calculation matches that of the calculator, the player will win the soft toy.
-3. Bucket to Store Soft Toys
+3. Bucket to Store Soft Toys:
 Every time the player wins a soft toy at any tile, the tile will create a clone of its soft toy and then hand it over to the player to store it in his bucket.
 At the end of the game, the game will simply display all the soft toys collected by the player.